Frequently Asked Questions

 What services can I expect from Health Service?

-The staff can attend to most of your health needs, such as: evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, nutrition consultations, as well as referral to off-campus medical providers and specialists.
+The staff can attend to most of your health needs, such as: evaluation and treatment of illness and injury; physical exams; women’s health examinations, STI testing, pregnancy screening, birth control counseling and supplies (including the morning-after pill), overseas travel consultations and vaccinations, routine vaccinations and allergy injections, laboratory testing, as well as referral to off-campus medical providers and specialists.

 Health Service hours are 8 AM - 4 PM Monday - Friday.